luisgarciar/3D-bin-packing/README.md

 ## Documentation
-The documentation for this project is located in the `doc` folder, with a complete description of the state and action space as well as the rewards to be used for RL.
+The documentation for this project is located in the `doc` folder, with a complete description of the state and action space as well as the rewards to be used for RL training.

 ## Packing engine
 The module `packing_engine` (located in `src/packing_engine.py`) implements the `Container` and `Box` objects that are used in the Gym environment.
 To add custom features (for example, to allow rotations), see the documentation of this module.

 ## Environment
-The gym environment is implemented in the module `src/packing_env.py`.
+The Gym environment is implemented in the module `src/packing_env.py`.

 ## Demo notebooks
 A demo notebook `demo_ffd` implementing the heuristic-based method 'First Fit Decreasing' is available in the `nb`